-All patients must register at the Outpatient Registration desk one hour prior to the procedure.
-You will need to arrange for someone to drive you home.
-You will have an IV placed and blood work drawn prior to your procedure.
+All patients must register at the Outpatient Registration desk one hour prior to the procedure and will need a driver after the procedure.
+Blood work is required before procedures.
+This will be done prior to the procedure when your IV (intravenous line) is placed.
 The Interventional Team will explain the procedure in detail and answer any questions you may have regarding the procedure.
 You may be receiving medicines in your IV to relax you and diminish any discomfort, in addition to a local anesthetic.